LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/introducing.md

 ![](img/new-manager-workspace-use-case-1.png){:class="newagent"}

-## Introduction
+The new experiences for managers include three components:

+## **1. Dedicated manager workspace**

 LivePerson is introducing a built-in, specialized workspace dedicated to the success of agent managers.
+The manager workspace is the new landing page for messaging agent managers that provides a centralized location for the data and agent information needed to manage a shift.It was designed for messaging only.
+It includes only messaging data and messaging agents' performance (chat data, agents and KPI’s are not included).

 This new dashboard will boost the agent manager or team manager performance by:
 * Offering a quick and comprehensive view of the ‘state of your shift’ in real time
 * Adding the ability to view trends for major KPIs in real time
 * Giving you the ability to drill down and understand causes for tracked metrics